Psalm 63: 2-8

-Psalm 63 was written by King David when he was in the wilderness of Judah.
-Separated from God, the psalmist longed for the divine life in the Temple while extolling his intimate relationship with God.
+The title of Psalm 63 attributes it to King David while he was on the run in the wilderness of Judah (1 Samuel 22-24).
+Separated from God, he longed for the divine life in the Temple while extolling his intimate relationship with God.

 Three religious sentiments are conveyed: expressions of longing, a short hymn of praise, and a conclusion with words of confidence.